p00f/clangd_extensions.nvim/README.md

 Install this plugin using any plugin/package manager or see [`:h packages`](https://neovim.io/doc/user/repeat.html#packages)

 ## Configuration:
+**You don't need to call setup if you don't need inlay hints and are fine with the default settings for AST, memory usage and symbol info** - in this case, just install the plugin and use nvim-lspconfig or `vim.lsp.start` like you normally would.

 Calling `setup` will instruct `clangd_extensions` to configure lsp via lspconfig automatically.
 So if you use it, remove `require'lspconfig'.clangd.setup{}` from your config.
 Use the `server` config field to customize lspconfig settings.